Give2Peer/g2p-server-symfony/README.md

 - [ ] More RESTful routes for Users
 - [ ] More RESTful routes for Items
 - [ ] More RESTful routes for Tags
-- [ ] Testing: a sandbox version of this server to test-drive clients
-- [ ] Setting: move route configuration to annotations

 ### 1.0